Mezzanine Loans in Texas

 Major commercial real estate finance company.
 Multifamily specialist.
 Agency, bridge, and mezzanine lending.

-Mezzanine financing sits between senior debt and equity in the capital stack.
-It allows borrowers to increase leverage beyond what a first mortgage provides, reducing the equity needed for a deal.
-Secured by a pledge of the borrower's ownership interest rather than a lien on the property.
-In Texas, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 10% - 18%.
+Mezzanine loans are subordinate real estate loans secured by a pledge of the borrower's ownership interests rather than a mortgage lien on the property itself.
+Borrowers use them when the senior lender's proceeds stop short and they want to reduce the common equity check.
+In Texas, 8 lenders currently offer Mezzanine financing with loan amounts from $1M to $100M and rates typically ranging from 6.75% - 11.97%.

 Texas has the second-largest state economy in the U.S., with major metros including Houston, Dallas-Fort Worth, Austin, and San Antonio each offering distinct economic drivers.
 The state's lack of income tax and business-friendly environment have attracted massive corporate relocations.